 You can vary your workouts considerably with the Yukon Wolverine Multi-Station home gym since it gives you four workout stations.
 With this home gym, you can engage in as many as 27 different exercises.

 This home exercise system uses weight resistance and gives you a 200-pound weight stack.
 Unfortunately, you cannot upgrade the weight stack.
-The Yukon Wolverine comes an ab harness, a single cable handle, a long lab bar and a short straight bar, which means you won’t have to buy these separately.
+The Yukon Wolverine comes an ab harness, a single cable handle, a long lab bar, and a short straight bar, which means you won’t have to buy these separately.
 The machine’s squat bar has four height options and the seats are adjustable, so multiple people can make convenient use of the same machine.
-Be aware that this workout system is is large and heavy.
+Be aware that this workout system is large and heavy.
 It needs more space than many competing home gyms because of its size, and at 610 pounds, it is difficult to relocate.
-Once in place and assembled, however, it can provide wide-ranging and healthy workouts for both beginning and experienced fitness enthusiasts.
+Once in place and assembled, however, it can provide wide-ranging and healthy workouts for both beginnings and experienced fitness enthusiasts.
 You get a lifetime warranty for both the frame and moving parts, which is an exceptional deal.

 - You get four different workout stations.